nick-ciereck/public-scripts/readme.txt

+Readme for ConfigMgrStartup.xml

+INSTALLATION:

+This script will install the 2012 SCCM Client.

+1. Make a folder to hold your SCCM Client setup files.
+The path should look something like this \\fileserver\publicSoftware\sccmClient.

+2. Place the "ConfigMgrStartup.vbs" and "ConfigMgrStartup.xml" files in the \sccmClient directory.

+3. To implement hotfixes, In the \sccmClient directory make three directories called "I386", "X64" and "LegacyOSHotfix".
+Place the SCCM client hotfix(es) in the proper 32 or 64 bit directories.
+Place the legacy hotfixes in the "LegacyOSHotfix" directory.
+Ensure the options in the xml file have been updated.

+4. To implement error logging, make a "logs" folder on a server share.
+Note: Ensure that the folder has write permissions for the "SYSTEM" account.

+Note: The xml options CAN have trailing slashes.

 Option Name: ConfigLogPath
 Option Value: \\fileserver\logs$
 Option Description: Folder that the final log will be copied to.
 It will be named: scriptname + computername + timestamp